edgexfoundry/cd-management/README.md

 ... truncated output
 ```

 If you want to disable latest version lookup in the script, you can pass the `--no-lookup` option.
 This will essentially just create a copy of the existing env file.
-You can think of this a the NOOP mode.
+You can think of this as the NOOP mode.
 Good for quickly checking for new dependency versions.

 ```bash
 $ env-builder --envfile edgex-compose/compose-builder/.env --no-lookup